 At Syracuse Madrid, we understand and celebrate that diversity is the norm, and we strive to appreciate the diversity inherent in our students.
 As such, we’re committed to supporting students with historically excluded & underrepresented identities studying abroad.

-Spain, and Madrid in particular, is welcoming; however, Black students, students of color, and/or members of the LGBTQIA+ community may experience challenges and/or microaggressions abroad.
+Spain, and Madrid in particular, is welcoming; however, Black students, students of color, and/or members of the LGBTQIA2+ community may experience challenges and/or microaggressions abroad.
 Our staff is here to provide you with support.

 We’d love to hear from you!
 Don’t hesitate to contact Student Life to propose new initiatives or discuss any current topics you might be interested in regarding the identities reflected below and the innumerable identities that make up our Syracuse Madrid community.